Vizemo/2143-OOP-Marchesi/Assignments/P05/README.md

 ### Victor Marchesi
 ### Description:

 This Project is to create a UML diagram of a DND game that we talked about in class.
-This will teach us the how to plan out the ideas using OOP concepts learned in class.
+This will teach us the how to plan out the ideas for structuring projects using OOP concepts learned in class.

 ### Files